 How does an author create a parallax effect in words?
 In a nutshell, the author creates texts which overlap and intersect.
 Parallax is about the apparent displacement of an object.
 This apparent displacement can be created by shifting the reader’s ‘line of sight’, or by using techniques of reorientation.
 To create a parallax effect:

 Show the reader that all perspectives are partial and reversible

 And how to do that, specifically?

 Another technique utilised by Katherine Mansfield: The narrator presents erroneous interpretations without narrative judgement.
 This creates narrative irony, because the audience will realise the judgement in the text is wrong.
-Perhaps it only gradually dawns on the reader that what is presented is not in fact what’s going on.
+Perhaps it only gradually dawns on the reader — by means of reveal — that what is presented is not in fact what’s going on.
 Irony is generated by the reader’s progressive awareness that the views in the text are subjective and unreliable.